jrandersen/revit_to_airtable/sprints/sprint2/sprint2.md

     return utils.listSmash(result)
 ```

-I have added a GET request and the feeding our url from the env file such as ```getSyncs = airtable.getData(env.MODELSYNCS)``` gets us a response from airtable like:
+I have added a GET request function and feeding our url from the env file such as ```getSyncs = airtable.getData(env.MODELSYNCS)``` gets us a response from airtable like:

 ![image](get_request_doc_data.png)

 In the response notice the records and ```id:``` of each row in the model sync table.
-In addition, this has all of the record ids for ```Rooms``` table.
+In addition, this has all of the record ids from ```Rooms``` table (they are now linked tables in airtable).
 Next, let's parse this info out.